Razyapoo/KGBClusteringDocumentation/clustering_user_documentation.md

 <h1 id="glossary">Glossary</h1>

 In this part of the guide, you will learn the necessary terms that will help you understand the basic principle of how the extension works.
+They may differ from the usual terms you may be familiar with.

-<h2 id="hierarchical-relationships-glossary">Hierarchical relationships</h2>
+<h2 id="hierarchical-relationships-glossary">Hierarchical relationship</h2>

 In our approach, we introduce the concept of hierarchical relationships.